VH-TQQ. de Havilland DHC-8-102. c/n 204.

 Cancelled from Australian Aircraft Register - September 16, 2008

-Departed Brisbane on delivery flight to Kenya - September 25, 2008
+Departed Brisbane on the ferry flight to Kenya - September 25, 2008

 VH-TQQ.
 Eastern Australia - in the Australian livery at Canberra Airport, December 1990.